oalexander-dev/emuser/README.md

 ```

 ## Run tests
 ```sh
 npm run test
 ```

 ## Modules
+This section will go more in depth into the modules available in this
+package and provide examples of how to use them.

 ### Models
 The models module contains the Mongoose model for the users and utility
 tokens.
 The models are used by the handlers to interact with the database.